LibertyDSNP/spec/pages/Ethereum/Registry.md

 ### Current Handle -> Nonce

-The `IRegistry.resolveHandleToNonce` method is the only method for discovery of the next nonce to use.
+`IRegistry.resolveHandleToNonce` is the only method for discovery of the next nonce to use.

 ### Other Lookups & Historical Values

 The `DSNPRegistryUpdate` event is provided to resolve DSNP User Ids, handles, and contract addresses.
-The DSNP User Id and contract address are indexed in the event so use a log search using the event and the search data as topics.
+The DSNP User Id and contract address are indexed in the event, and thus utilize a log search using the event and the search data as topics.

-A search by contract address may produce more than one result meaning that the contract address is currently or previously attached to other DSNP User Ids.
+A search by contract address may produce more than one result--meaning that the contract address is currently or previously attached to other DSNP User Ids.
 To test for the current value, the query would need to be run again with each of the resulting DSNP User Ids retrieving the most recent `DSNPRegistryUpdate` event.

 A search by DSNP User Id will retrieve the history of all handles and contract addresses that have been connected to that DSNP User Id.
-The most recent event (the one with the highest block number), will give the current handle and contract address for the given DSNP User Id.
+The most recent event (the one with the highest block number) will give the current handle and contract address for the given DSNP User Id.

 Handles may be reused if a DSNP User Id changes to a new handle.
 While time consuming, discovering previous owners of a given handle requires locally filtering all `DSNPRegistryUpdate` events for events with the given handle.